Home Contact us 1-877-443-0101

 Pre-existing Condition means:

-a) There has been no deterioration of your condition as determined by your physician, and
+• There has been no deterioration of the medical condition as determined by a physician or other registered medical practitioner, and

-f) There has been no new medical treatment prescribed or recommended by a physician or received.
+• There has been no new treatment received, prescribed or recommended by a physician or other registered medical practitioner.

 Back to Top